 Trying to build a universal winter travel wardrobe is next to impossible.
 Winter where?
 Montreal?
 New York?
 Oslo?
-Dallas?
-So for this exercise, I’ve assumed temperatures at or above freezing most days, light snow if any, and urban or suburban settings.
+Seattle?
+Rome?
+So for this capsule, I’ve assumed temperatures at or above freezing most days, light snow if any, and urban or suburban settings.
 Consider this a blueprint or starting point, and adjust as needed for the climate you’ll be visiting.
 (Note: I don’t count shoes, accessories, outerwear or underpinnings as part of the 12 pieces.)

 Travel Wardrobe Guidelines

 As with most of my travel wardrobes, I’ve adhered to some formulas:

 - Start with the shoes.
 Decide what kind of footwear the climate and activities will require, and build up from there.
 Choose clothing that will work with the shoes you’ll be bringing.

 - Tabletop dressing.
 If you’re trying to keep a limit on the number of pieces, keep the bottoms simple and add variety and interest above the waist.
 This also makes it easier to create a cohesive wardrobe that can be combined many ways.

 - A neutral foundation.
 It doesn’t have to be black, or even a single neutral (I’ve used three above) but again, neutrals will greatly improve your wardrobe cohesion.
 I also find that neutrals are easier to dress up than bright colors.

 - Think about silhouette when choosing pieces, and try everything on in as many combinations as you can.
 Most of your tops should work with most of your bottoms.

 - 2-to-1 ratio.
 I find that two tops to one bottom works well for most travel.